Make your dream of swimming with a turtle come true...

 Avoid descending towards them in apnea so as not to disturb their environment and their food cycle.
 It is important to swim calmly and stay at a distance of at least 5m...

-This furtive moment when the turtle rises to the surface to breathe, it leaves the dark blue to come into the light, sticks its head out of the water with the sun's rays illuminating its shell...
-Wahoow, this swim we're not ready to forget it!
+This furtive moment when the turtle comes to the surface to breathe, it leaves the dark blue to come into the light, takes its head out of the water with the sun's rays illuminating its shell...
+Wow, this swim is not ready to forget it!

 If you want to know more about the sea turtles of Guadeloupe, go to the website www.tortues-marines-guadeloupe.org/ , and if you want to know where to find them, come see us at the Jardin des Colibris reception 😉